 6. Nova Scotia Cooking Classes at DesBarres Manor Inn

 With fresh herbs, edible flowers and vegetables in the DesBarres Manor Inn organic gardens and abundant seafood in Chedabucto Bay, summer is a great time for a cooking class in the Inn’s kitchen.
 Recipient of Nova Scotia’s Cuisine of the Year Award and the Canadian Wine Annual’s Where to Eat & Stay in Atlantic Canada, the DesBarres Manor Inn kitchen has a focus on authentic Eastern Shore food and we’ll share the secrets behind the some of the local dishes we serve in the Inn’s dining room.

 Frommers described the drive along Route 16 between Canso and Guysborough as an “uncommonly scenic drive”.
 Some memorable stops include the Halfway Cove Lookoff for a panoramic view of the Atlantic Coast’s largest bay (read the historic plaque dedicated to Prince Henry Sinclair who is reputed to landed on Chedabucto Bay in 1398), the Queensport Lighthouse on Rooks Island, and the Fisherman’s Wharf in fishing village of Canso.

 The Authentic Seacoast’s secluded beaches are the perfect place to get swept away by summer romance.
 Indie Travel named Port Shoreham beach one of “six places where you can get away from the crowds and join the “in” crowd for some fun in the sun.”
-Osprey Shores Golf Resort and DesBarres Manor Inn offer special picnic lunch getaway packages to help couples get carried away by the romantic adventure of Chedabucto Bay.
+DesBarres Manor Inn offers guests a special picnic lunch getaway package to help couples get carried away by the romantic adventure of Chedabucto Bay.